-AI {0.00% Y, -0.32% U, -0.30% V, 100.x% EncT, 100.x% DecT}
+AI {0.00% Y, -0.32% U, -0.30% V, 100.1% EncT, 100.6% DecT}

 Introduction

 Template-based multiple reference line intra prediction (TMRL) mode combines reference line and prediction mode and uses a template matching method to construct a list of candidate combinations.
 An index to the candidate combination list is coded to indicate which combination of reference line and prediction mode is used in coding the current block.